jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 <v-clicks>
   <v-click>&nbsp;</v-click>
   <v-click>&nbsp;</v-click>
-  <v-click>&nbsp;</v-click>
 </v-clicks>

 <!--
-The process to get a server was a long and arduous one.
-You had to go to Dell's website, customize what you wanted, and then send it over to IT fulfillment, wait for your manager to approve, then wait for the hardware to be ordered, and then shipped - a process that took a few months. [click]Meanwhile you had to submit an IT ticket to let them know a server was being shipped to a specific data center and that you needed space, and then they would eventually assign a rack, [click]and then you would have to submit a different ticket to a different team to schedule a time for you to come into the data center to set it up, and another ticket to get the cabling ran, and another to get an IP address assigned. [click]And if you were lucky, you might get a server within a month or two.
+Meanwhile you had to submit an IT ticket to let them know a server was being shipped to a specific data center and that you needed space, and then they would eventually assign a rack, [click]and then you would have to submit a different ticket to a different team to schedule a time for you to come into the data center to set it up, and another ticket to get the cabling ran, and another to get an IP address assigned. [click]And if you were lucky, you might get a server within a month or two.
 But if you were really unlucky, you might have to wait six months or more.
 And that was before you had to install and configure everything.
 -->

 ---